bshort95/CS445-final-project-image-morphing/readme.md

 │   ├── output.gif
 │   └── output.mp4
 │
-├── main.py                         # This is the entrance python file
+├── main.py                         # This is the entrance Python file
 │
 ├── input-images                    # Directory for two input images │   ├── img1.png